vandre-sales/meliva-ds/docs/docs/components/icon-button.md

 ### Icon Button with Tooltip

-Wrap a tooltip around an icon button to provide contextual information to the user.
+Add a tooltip that references the `id` of the icon button to provide contextual information.

 ```html {.example}
 <wa-icon-button id="icon-button" name="gear" variant="solid" label="Settings"></wa-icon-button>